rkonoplev/phoebe/docs/en/DATABASE_GUIDE.md

 ### For Local MySQL

-If you have MySQL installed directly on your machine, you can use the standard `mysql` client:
+If you have MySQL installed directly on your machine (not in Docker), you can use the standard `mysql` client:

 1.  **Connect to local MySQL:**
     ```bash